 - Evenly drizzle with hot fudge before serving.
 Cake will keep airtight for up to 5 days noting the graham crackers soften and marshmallows become gooier over time.
 I store this cake in the fridge because I really like chilled chocolate cakes but you can store it at room temp if preferred.

-Adapted from Better-Than-Anything Chocolate Cake
+Recipe adapted from my Better-Than-Anything Chocolate Cake.

 Turtle Chocolate Poke Cake — The flavor of the famous candy in a decadent chocolate cake with tons of caramel and pecans!
 Easy, super soft and moist, and a crowd favorite!